 The space is divided into three zones - first is the al-fresco setting for sun-kissed mornings with a lot of natural light coming in, second is the 'isoulation' section if privacy is what you seek or wish to work while enjoying a cup of freshly-brewed coffee and the last one is the indoor section done up in soothing colours and pretty lights.

-It's a limited menu at Marbella's with croissant sandwiches, sweet and savoury waffles, flat breads and meal bowls along with quite a few and different tea and coffee options.
+It's a varied menu at Marbella's with croissant sandwiches, sweet and savoury waffles, flat breads, grills and meal bowls along with quite a few and different tea and coffee options.
 We tried the Hummus Bowl and the Pesto Charred Bocconcini & Sundried Tomatoes (similar to a thin-crust pizza topped with cheese, sundried tomatoes and pesto) and would definitely recommend it.
-The Hummus Bowl with in-house falafel and lavash was quite different from what you usually get at other cafes in the city - the falafel was soft and crunchy.
+The Hummus Bowl with in-house falafel and lavash was quite different from what you usually get at other cafes in the city in terms of presentation - the falafel was soft and crunchy.
 The hummus was topped with cayenne pepper and zaatar (a popular Middle Eastern spice) along with pomegranates, olives and microgreens.
+The chicken and fish grills and the potstickers are to-die-for.